 I can’t say enough good things about this Bible.
 Written in the form of a comic book yet faithful to the biblical text, this storybook Bible has engaged my older son and the elementary children at our church in ways that I’ve never seen before.
 I like that it hits on the often missed portions of Scripture in children’s Bibles–Judges, the minor prophets, Psalms, etc.

 I highly suggest purchasing the audio CDs, as well.
 My kids have listened to them all at least 5x through now.
 Very well done recording!
 In fact, we use these on Sunday mornings with the kids at church sometimes.

-Our oldest son hasn’t begun reading this NIV Bible yet (because he’s so into The Action Bible), but many families at our church use this version of the Bible for elementary-aged kids.
-The elementary curriculum-writing team I’m on at our church use the NIV Adventure Bible in all our lessons and classrooms for elementary kids, as well.
+Our 5th grade son uses the NIV Adventure Bible, as do many families with elementary-aged children at our church.
+The elementary curriculum-writing team I’m on at our church uses this NIV Adventure Bible in all our lessons and classrooms for elementary kids, as well.